 - Chicken broth

-When I asked my friend Valerie if I could share this recipe, and she said “yes, if you call it the Pickford Stuffing”, because that’s where this recipe came from (her Mom’s side of the family)!
-Seriously the best recipes are always passed down from our Grandmas or Moms right. 😉
+When I asked my friend Valerie if I could share this recipe she said “yes if you call it the Pickford Stuffing”.
+Why?
+Because that’s where this recipe came from.
+Pickford was the last name on her Mother’s side.
+The best recipes are always passed down from our Grandmas or Moms right. 😉

-Now that “the secret” is out I can make it at every holiday from now on and remember those days at home with my newborn, the sweet neighbor who thought of us on that holiday, and pass it along to my kids to make when they’re older too.
+Now that “the secret” is out I can make it at every holiday from now on and remember those days at home with my newborn.
+The sweet neighbor who thought of us on that holiday I’m still friends with, and now I can pass it on to my kids to make when they’re older too.